S/Z: Hermeneutic Code: the mysteries of the text

-Because the hermeneutic code involves a move from a question to an answer it is one of the two codes (the other being the proairetic or action code) which Barthes calls “irreversible” (XV): Once a secret is revealed, it cannot be unrevealed—the moment of cognition is permanent for the reader.
-Compared to the detailed sequential actions of the proairetic code, the hermeneutic code encompasses bigger questions about the entire narrative or situation of the story.
+Because the hermeneutic code involves a move from a question to an answer, it is one of the two codes (the other being the proairetic, or action, code) which Barthes calls “irreversible” (XV): once a secret is revealed, it cannot be unrevealed—the moment of cognition is permanent for the reader.
+Compared to the detailed sequential actions of the proairetic code, the hermeneutic code encompasses larger questions about the story's entire narrative.

 Proairetic Code: the narrative drive of the text

-The proairetic code encompasses the actions or small sequences of the narrative (Annex 2) which creates narrative tension.
-By telling us that someone 'had been sleeping', we now anticipate them waking up, thus creating a small structure of narrative tension and expectation.
-Out of these units, the whole narrative has a forward drive.
-This is connected with Barthes' notion of the “readerly” text.
-The reader assimilates distinct pieces of information in a prescribed order.
-Even acts of psychological introspection in the novel are classified by the reader in terms of the occurrence of movements or activities.
-Thus, the proairetic code constitutes the text as a location with spatial and temporal dimensions through which the reader moves.
+The proairetic code, often referred to as the action code and so marked with "ACT." by Barthes, encompasses the actions or small (scene-like) sequences of the narrative (Annex 2) which create narrative tension.
+By telling us that someone 'had been sleeping', we now anticipate their waking up—thus constructing a small unit of narrative tension and expectation.
+From these units, the whole narrative acquires a forward drive.
+This is connected with Barthes' notion of the “readerly” text: the reader assimilates distinct pieces of information in a prescribed order; even acts of psychological introspection in the novel are classified, by the reader, in terms of the occurrence of movements or activities; thus, the proairetic code constitutes the text as a location, with both spatial and temporal dimensions through which the reader moves.

-Semic Code: the resonances of the text
+Semantic Code: the resonances of the text

-The semic code concerns meaning but at the level of connotation in relation to character, that is the meanings beyond the 'literal' denotation of the words: the resonances, additional linguistic associations associated with character.
-The semic code will thus work to construct an evolving character through signifiers like name, costume, physical appearance, psychological traits, speech, and lexis, which may also have different connotations in different contexts elsewhere in the story.
+The semantic (or, sometimes, semic; marked with "SEM.") code concerns meaning, but at the level of connotation in relation to character—that is, the meanings beyond the 'literal' denotation of the words: the 'resonances', or additional linguistic associations, between signifier and character.
+The semantic code will thus work to construct an evolving character through signifiers such as name, costume, physical appearance, psychological traits, speech, and lexis, all of which may also have different connotations in other contexts elsewhere in the story.

 Symbolic Code: the symbolic structure of the text

-The symbolic code produces a structure of (often paired) symbolic meanings that accumulate throughout the text to establish a larger structure in which the meanings of the story unfold.
-These symbolic clusters of meanings might be around such oppositions as male/female, inside/outside, hidden/revealed, hot/cold.
-Some of the key symbolic processes in Sarrasine, according to Barthes, are (1) rhetorical (transgression of the rhetorical figure: antitheses), (2) sexual (transgression of the sex: castration), and (3) economic (transgression of the origin of wealth) (XCII).
-This structure is not itself stable and the work of the 'writerly' reader is to pursue these structures until they begin to break down, a symbolic collapse that is a key part of the pleasures of the text.
+The symbolic ("SYM.") code produces a structure of (often paired) symbolic meanings, accumulated throughout the text to establish a larger structure within which the meanings of the story unfold.
+These symbolic clusters of meanings might be organized around such oppositions as male/female, inside/outside, hidden/revealed, or hot/cold.
+Some of the key symbolic processes in Sarrasine, according to Barthes, are: (1) rhetorical (transgression of the rhetorical figure: antitheses); (2) sexual (transgression of the sex: castration); and (3) economic (transgression of the origin of wealth) (XCII).
+This structure is not itself stable, and the work of the 'writerly' reader is to pursue these structures until they begin to break down—a symbolic collapse that is a key part of the pleasures of the text.